Brooke Smith

 Brooke Smith Bio

-Brooke Smith (born May 22, 1967) is an American actress, photographer and author whose work spans film, television and publishing.
-She first gained wide recognition for her role as Catherine Martin in The Silence of the Lambs and has since built a diverse career that includes major film credits and recurring television roles.
+Brooke Smith (born May 22, 1967) is an American actress, photographer and author.
+Born in New York City, she has built a versatile career that spans film, television, stage and publishing.
+She first gained wide recognition as Catherine Martin in The Silence of the Lambs (1991) and later became familiar to television audiences for her role as Dr. Erica Hahn on Grey’s Anatomy and as Sheriff Jane Greene on Bates Motel.

 Early Life and Background